 Testing for other medical difficulties and delays

-Because other medical difficulties sometimes go along with autism spectrum disorder (ASD), your paediatrician might also do other tests, such as a physical examination and history, and a hearing test.
+Because other medical difficulties sometimes go along with autism spectrum disorder (ASD), your paediatrician might also do other tests, like a physical examination and history, and a hearing test.
 These tests:

 - check for signs of other conditions that might explain your child’s symptoms

-- help to identify any other medical problems that might require treatment.
+- help to identify any other medical problems that might need treatment.

-The child should also receive a cognitive assessment (IQ test), which can identify developmental strengths and weaknesses.
-The assessment will also identify whether your child has an intellectual disability, common in many (but not all) children with ASD.
+Your child might also have a cognitive assessment (IQ test), which can identify developmental strengths and weaknesses.
+The assessment also identifies whether a child has an intellectual disability, common in many (but not all) children with ASD.

 Waiting for a diagnosis of autism spectrum disorder

 Occasionally, the outcome of your assessment might be a recommended period of ‘watchful waiting’.
-This means your health care practitioner wants to wait to see whether your child’s symptoms change with a few more months of development.
+This means your health professional wants to wait to see whether your child’s symptoms change with a few more months of development.
 It’s possible the symptoms might resolve or become more pronounced.

 If you’re told to wait and watch, again the key is to be proactive: